 As both the founder of Eastern Educational Resource Collaborative, MidWest Educational Resource Collaborative, and Northwest Educational Resource Collaborative, and a member of the Black Panther Party, Randolph has devoted his career to promoting equity and diversity in education and communities.
-He is currently directing the campus diversity efforts at Portland Community College, Cascade Campus.
 He was a Fellow in the Harvard University School Leadership Program, Graduate School of Education, where he received a master’s degree in education with a school leadership qualification.
 He is currently a doctoral student in the School of Education Leadership and Change at Fielding University.
 He was a middle school reading specialist, a school administrator, and while at the National Association of Independent Schools, he directed their equity programming and founded two of their signature projects: People of Color Conference and Student Diversity Leadership Conference.
 Randolph has also served on numerous school boards, including Fielding Graduate University and the Institute for Community Enrichment.
 He is a member of the Education Committee of the New Press.
 His publications include peer-reviewed articles and book reviews published in national journals.

 Jenna Chandler-Ward | Associate